DannChang/TheDJ-R3F/README.md

-A simple scroll effect and 3D model loading with React-Three-Fiber.
+A showcase of 3D model loading with React-Three-Fiber.
 The chatbot is an API implementation from WatsonAI.
 Try it out!

 https://hardcore-knuth-5bf051.netlify.app/